opencog/opencog/opencog/learning/README.md

   Locally Optimal Preconditioned Eigenvalue Xolvers.
 * `dimensionalembedding` implements a method of dimensional embedding of the atomspace using the Harel-Koren algorithm.
-* `pattern-index` implements Andre Senna prototype pattern indexing for the AtomSpace.